 For over 40 years, LAE has provided free legal advice and representation to San Francisco’s seniors and adults with disabilities.
-Our mission is to keep this vulnerable community safe, financially secure, healthy and housed.
+Our mission is to protect and advance the right of San Francisco’s seniors and adults with disabilities to be housed, healthy, financially stable, and safe.
 Our primary practice areas are Eviction Defense/Housing Preservation (tenants only), Income Support, Health Law, Financial and Physical Elder Abuse Prevention, Debt Collection Defense, End of Life Planning and Conservatorship Defense.
 LAE is a friendly and collaborative work environment.

-- 7+ years working as a housing attorney
+- Experience working as a housing attorney and defending Unlawful Detainers

 - Strong written, verbal and interviewing skills